 It is not uncommon for a Will to be challenged because someone questions the mental capacity of the person who signed the Will.

-For a will to be considered valid, the person who is making the will must have an awareness of the consequences of their actions.
-If their testamentary capacity is disputed by a beneficiary, the court will consider a number of factors when determining whether a person was of sufficient soundness of mind.
-If one of the essential elements of producing a will is absent, then a person may not be seen to have testamentary capacity.
+For a Will to be considered valid, the person who is making the Will must have an awareness of the consequences of his or her actions.
+If testamentary capacity is disputed by a beneficiary, the court will consider a number of factors when determining whether the person was of sufficient soundness of mind.
+If one of the essential elements of producing a Will is absent, a person may not be seen to have testamentary capacity.

-If there is any reason why a person may fear that their testamentary capacity may be in dispute, and their will subject to litigation after they die, there are a number of actions that may be undertaken by a person to prevent these issues: a medical certificate may be attached to the will, witnesses can make formal statements such testifying to the person’s mental capacity during the drafting of the will, or the signing of the will can be video taped.
+If there is any reason why you may fear that your own testamentary capacity may be in dispute, and your Will subject to litigation after you die, there are a number of actions that you may take to prevent this from happening:

 - You can attach a medical certificate to your Will

 - Include formal statements from witnesses testifying to your mental capacity during the drafting of the Will